 If you share home with your children and/or a spouse in your home country, you are regarded as a commuter for tax purposes as long as your home is situated in an EU/EEA country.

 Documentation, such as marriage - and birth certificates, confirm this status.
 In addition, you must be able to document the joint residential address in your home country.
-You are normally required to have at least three or four home visits with overnight stays per year.
+It is recommended to have at least three or four home visits with overnight stays per year.

 If you are not a family commuter, you are classified as a single commuter.
 Cohabitants are treated as single commuters in this context.
 However, if you also live with your own children, you are classified as a family commuter.